iboguslavsky/RTC_Timer_IRQ/README.md

-# Interrupts-based Timer library for AVR DA/DB/DD* series, as well as tinyAVR® 1-series and 0-series parts product family of MCUs
+# Hardware interrupt-based Timer library for AVR DA/DB/DD + tinyAVR® 1-series and 0-series MCUs
 Unlinke other common timer libraries, this one doesn't have a limitation on the number of available timers.
 The number of timers is only limited by the amount of the available RAM.
 See [100_Timers](https://github.com/iboguslavsky/RTC_Timer_IRQ/edit/main/README.md) for an example running on 2Kb RAM MCU.

 Since timers are hardware-based and interrupt-driven, it allows for accurate triggering of timers - independently of any blocking code in the app.
 See [accuracy](https://github.com/iboguslavsky/RTC_Timer_IRQ/tree/main/examples/accuracy) example.